 The measurement is not always a necessary part of certification under LEED v4.
 Bio-based products are defined by ASTM D6866, but testing is not required in all cases.
 Manufacturers use this test to determine the amount of biobased material in a product.

 Beta Analytic offers radiocarbon analyses in compliance with the ASTM D6866 standard, drawing upon over thirty-five years of technical experience and a decade of regulatory expertise to aid producers, suppliers and consumers in testing products for bio-based content.
 In 2008, Beta Analytic was the first radiocarbon laboratory to be awarded the ISO/IEC 17025:2005 accreditation by Perry Johnson Laboratory Accreditation, cementing its reputation as a highly competent and reliable testing laboratory.
 Today, it is the world’s largest radiocarbon dating and bio-based content testing laboratory and works alongside producers and regulators alike to stay at the forefront of the industry’s bio-based testing needs.

 Beta Analytic is headquartered in Miami, Florida with international offices in Europe, Japan, China, Australia, Brazil, South Korea, India and Taiwan.
-The lab offers high-quality bio-based content measurements using accelerator mass spectrometry (AMS) in 3-5 business days with online reporting, technical consultation, and quality assurance reports included.
+The lab offers high-quality bio-based content measurements using accelerator mass spectrometry (AMS) in 5-7 business days with online reporting, technical consultation, and quality assurance reports included.
+A priority service is available for results required in 4 business days or less.
 Customer service is available in English, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Spanish, and Turkish.